-Public comment was solicited by mailed survey, public notice and informational meeting.
+Public comment was solicited by mailed survey, public notice, and informational meeting.
 The Division submitted the proposed changes to the licensing community and other potentially affected parties, and professional associations to survey their thoughts regarding the proposed revisions.
 The Division received comments and consulted with the parties regarding their comments.
 The Division also noticed and conducted a public workshop.

-Interested persons may review a copy of the summary of the public response by contacting Kathleen Callahan, Chief of Administration, Nevada Housing Division by email,
+Interested persons may review a copy of the summary of the public response by contacting Kathleen Callahan, Chief of Administration, State of Nevada Housing Division, 1830 E. College Parkway, Suite 200, Carson City, NV 89706; 775-687-2223, or kathleen.callahan@housing.nv.gov.

-Kathleen.callahan@housing.nv.gov phone, 775-687-2223 or mail at 1830 E College Parkway Ste 200

-Carson City, NV 89706

-2. The manner in which the analysis was conducted.
+2. The way the analysis was conducted.

-The manner in which the analysis was conducted was through reviewing and discussing the comments of various stakeholders affected by the proposed changes with staff during a public workshop, Division staff, and the Division's attorney.
+The analysis was conducted by reviewing and discussing the comments of various stakeholders affected by the proposed changes with staff during a public workshop, Division staff, and the Division's attorney.